erickt420/FFXCutsceneRemover/README.md

 Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
 If you encounter any bugs or have any questions, please open an issue on GitHub or contact us in the cutscene-remover channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

+### Important

-**This mod is only designed and tested to be used for Any% Speedruns.
-Using this mod for other speedrun categories or normal playthroughs is not currently supported and you will likely encounter game-breaking bugs.**
+* This mod is designed and tested to be used solely for Any% Speedruns.
+Using this mod for other speedrun categories or normal playthroughs is not currently supported and you will likely encounter game-breaking bugs.

+* Using the speedup booster (F1) with this mod is not supported, and is highly likely to cause crashes when the cutscene skips occur.

+* FFX must be set to English in the launcher.
+Other languages are not yet supported.

 ### Usage: